Updated

-Republican Tennessee Sen. Marsha Blackburn on Tuesday asked the Secret Service's new acting director why the "public has lost trust" in the agency's "mission to protect" following a July 13 assassination attempt against former President Trump at his rally in Butler, Pennsylvania.
+Republican Tennessee Sen. Marsha Blackburn on Tuesday asked the Secret Service's new acting director why the "public has lost trust" in the agency's "mission to protect" after a July 13 assassination attempt against former President Trump at his rally in Butler, Pennsylvania.

 "This agency needs to change, and if not now, when?
 The next assassination in 30 days?"
 Blackburn read from an email, reportedly sent by a Secret Service counter sniper, during a Senate hearing involving testimony from Acting U.S. Secret Service (USSS) Director Ronald Rowe and FBI Deputy Director Paul Abbate.